razielgdn/risingembeddedmx/README.md

 - Resource recommendations and lessons learned
 - Personal reflections on the engineering journey

-## About the Author

-I'm Octavio Raziel, an embedded software engineer from Mexico with experience in:
-- Microcontroller programming (STM32, AVR)
-- Bootloader development and implementation
-- C/C++ embedded programming
-- Hardware-software integration

-Currently based in Ocotlán de Morelos, Oaxaca, I'm passionate about embedded systems and sharing knowledge with the community.

 ## Technical Details

 - **Built with**: Jekyll static site generator